ops-school/admission-challenge/README.md

 1. Install [VirtualBox](<https://www.virtualbox.org/>) .
 1. Install [Vagrant](<https://www.vagrantup.com/>) .
 1. Mirror this git repo using the instructions [here](https://help.github.com/articles/duplicating-a-repository).
-Then clone it locally. (**Please DO NOT fork the repo**)
+Then clone it locally. (**Please DO NOT fork this repo!!! **)
 1. cd to the vagrant directory in the repo  - candidates-assignment/vagrant.
 1. Run `vagrant up` and make sure you can ssh into both machines from your repo directory using `vagrant ssh server1` and `vagrant ssh server2`